AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-04.md

 - **Security and control**: risk of unsafe tool access
 - **Hard to debug**: agents can go rogue or get stuck in loops

-To address these, we need **standardization**—a modular way to plug in data, tools, and models securely and flexibly.
+To address these, we need **standardization**: a modular way to plug in data, tools, and models securely and flexibly.

 That’s where the **Model Context Protocol (MCP)** enters the picture.

-## Coming Up Next: AI Agent Frameworks — Benefits and Limitations
+## Coming Up Next: AI Agent Frameworks : Benefits and Limitations

 In our next post, we’ll explore:
 - How modern agent frameworks work